 New E-Visa Regulations beginning April 10, 2014:

-Beginning April 11, 2014, the Turkish authorities will start to phase out the practice of providing visas upon arrival at points of entry in Turkey.
-Once this program is phased out, all foreigners must obtain their Turkish visas from Turkish missions aboard or from the e-visa application system, depending on eligibility.
-For a transitional period during the 2014 tourism season, before the program is phased out, foreigners arriving in Turkey without visas will be able to obtain e-visas via interactive kiosks at Turkish airports.
-The fee for an e-visa upon arrival, for Americans, is US$30.00.
+All foreigners must obtain a Turkish visa from Turkish missions abroad or from Turkey’s e-visa website fee for an e-visa upon arrival is US$30.
 The fee for e-visas obtained prior to arrival in Turkey is US$20.
 Additional information about e-Visas can be found at the official website www.evisa.gov.tr.
-PLEASE NOTE: The e-visa system is only usable for travelers entering Turkey for tourism or commerce.
-For any other purpose of travel, the applicant must obtain a Turkish visa in advance from a Turkish diplomatic or consular post.
+PLEASE NOTE: E-visas are for travelers entering Turkey for tourism or short-term business travel.
+For any other purpose of travel, the applicant must obtain a Turkish visa in advance from a Turkish Embassy or Consulate.

 If you are planning to stay more than three months for any purpose, you must obtain a visa from a Turkish Embassy or Consulate before entering Turkey.
 You must also apply for a residence/work permit or Turkish ID card within the first month of your arrival in Turkey.
 This includes anyone who plans to spend more than three months doing research, studying, or working in Turkey.